Leadership and development

 Residents' Committee

-The Monash Residential Services (MRS) Residents' Committee strives to develop, promote and deliver residential programs that benefit the wider MRS community.
-Comprising representatives from all Residential Communities (including volunteer Resident Advisors and members of the residential social committee), ‘Res Comm’ as it is known not only advocates for Residents to MRS Senior Management, and the wider university, it is also responsible for organising fantastic community events including:
+The Monash University Accommodation Residents' Committee strives to develop, promote and deliver residential programs that benefit the wider Monash University Accommodation community.
+Comprising representatives from all Residential Communities (including volunteer Resident Advisors and members of the residential social committee), ‘Res Comm’ as it is known, not only advocates for Residents to Senior Management and the wider university, it is also responsible for organising fantastic community events including:

 - Live Below the Line, 'Shave for a Cure', and other fundraising events